IJSComplexMatter/dtmm/doc/optimization.rst

    >>> os.environ["DTMM_DOUBLE_PRECISION"] = "0"

+Please note that if you work with single precision you also have to prepare optical data and field data in single precision.
 You can also use *fastmath* option in numba compilation to gain some small speed by reducing the computation accuracy when using MKL.

    >>> os.environ["DTMM_FASTMATH"] = "1"